Buy Now, Pay Later - NEW Financing Available!

 There is nothing as satisfying as a basket of colorful fresh eggs from your chickens.
 Chicken eggs come in an array of colors and shades.
 There are brilliant whites, creams and pinks, multiple shades of brown varying from light to dark chocolate, and blue and green eggs always elicit interest from children and adults alike.
-This article is a guide to egg laying chickens and all about raising chickens for eggs, whether you are a novice or an experienced chicken keeper this article covers all aspects of egg production.
-So what are you waiting for?
-Go get yourself some chickens and enjoy those fresh eggs!
+Curious why eggs come in different colors?
+Learn why chickens lay different colored eggs and what it means for your flock.

 Fresh Eggs

 Even though chickens were not domesticated for their eggs, the majority of backyard chicken keepers raise their chickens for eggs.
 It is said that farm fresh chicken eggs have a better taste than store bought eggs.
 I can't speak to this as it has been years since I've eaten a plain store bought egg.
 Fresh eggs from your chickens do not require refrigeration if you don't wash them.
 Eggs have a natural barrier, called a bloom, that covers the eggshell and keeps the contents within clean.
+Learn which chicken treats support healthy egg production and happy hens.

 Once the bloom is washed off, you need to refrigerate the egg because bacteria can enter through the shell and contaminate it.
 Eggs from your chickens usually have darker colored yolks than eggs from the store.
 This is because your chickens will be eating bugs and grasses.
 Freshly laid eggs will also have firmer yolks and whites.
 I love to use plastic egg trays for storing my eggs on the counter.
 The stackable design, the ability to rotate the trays as they empty, and ease of cleaning mean that these will always be a product I have around.